dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ### Quick download link: [Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx)

 **The purpose of the interactive models in this Github repository are to provoke thought and discussion** about renegotiations of operations for Lake Powell and Lake Mead.
-More specifically: how to convert a shrinking pie (lose-lose) environmental conflict -- the Colorado River basin in drought -- into expanding pie (win-win) arrangements?
+More specifically: how to convert a shrinking pie (lose-lose) environmental conflict -- our Colorado River basin becoming more arid -- into more positive arrangements?
 Links to existing Lake Powell and Lake Mead operations:

  * [2007 Interim Guidelines](https://www.usbr.gov/lc/region/programs/strategies/RecordofDecision.pdf).
  * [2019 Drought Contingency Plans](https://www.usbr.gov/dcp/finaldocs.html). **Both operations expire in 2026**.

-Participants synchronously connect to the interactive model on the cloud.
+**Interactive Model**: Participants synchronously connect to a cloud model for the Colordo River basin.
 Participants role play parties year-to-year management choices.
 Each interactive model includes a name, key features, requirements and directions to use, files, and comparisons to current basin operations.

 Presently there is one interactive model in the repository.